glitch64/chatroom-apps/README.md

 NodeJS application using express, http, socket.io, path node modules.

 Description:

+This is basically a training application for me.
+A basic chat room application.

 Chat Application prompts visitor for a nickname and a room to join.
 Application will check existing active connections of users and not allow you to pick a nickname currently active.
 Visitors select from a drop down list of chat rooms.
 There are 10 rooms: